 Every failure mode has a deterministic response.
 No silent degradation.

 The architecture has structure: every wave is independent, every signal is typed, every escalation is deterministic.
-The Vision LLM is powerful, but it never operates unconstrained.
+Florence-2 provides fast local analysis, Vision LLM handles complex cases, but neither operates unconstrained—deterministic signals always anchor the output.

 If you can do this for images—the messiest input type, with OCR noise, stylized fonts, animated frames, and hallucination-prone captions—you can do it for any probabilistic component.